theislab/interscale/README.md

 ## Guide on Config files

 Each experiment requires a `.yaml` file for the settings.
 Some configs are required for each experiment (e.i. `dataset.h5ad_data`) and others are set to a default value which are overwritten when included in the `experiment.yaml` file.
 All config parameters and default setting can be found in the `configs` folder.
+The current default parameters are the InterScale parameters from the publication.

 Example config file: [example.yaml](src/config_files/example.yaml) (copy paste the file, remove all defaults )